mne-tools/mne-cpp/doc/gh-pages/pages/contribute/conv_style.md

 ## Commit Policy

- 1. If you add new functions/classes, ensure everything is documented properly.
+ * If you add new functions/classes, ensure everything is documented properly.
- 2. All code should follow the Coding Conventions & Style.
+ * All code should follow the Coding Conventions & Style.
- 3. Write new unit tests for the bugs you fixed or functionality you added.
+ * Write new unit tests for the bugs you fixed or functionality you added.
- 4. Commit often!
+ * Commit often!
 In particular: Make atomic commits.
 This means that each commit should contain exactly one self-contained change - do not mix unrelated changes, and do not create inconsistent states.
 Never "hide" unrelated fixes in bigger commits.
- 5. Use task related flags in front of each commit.
-I.e. if your task has the task tag SC-1, put [SC-1] in front of the commit message.
- 6. Write descriptive commit messages.
+ * Write descriptive commit messages.
 Make them self-contained, so people do not have to research the historical context to make sense of them.
- 7. And most importantly: use your brain :)
+ * And most importantly: use your brain :)

 ## Setup the MNE-CPP QtCreator wizard